 Ventilation is a crucial and necessary process for every indoor space.
 It has an impact on a little bit of everything in our daily life.
-Good ventilation benefits house quality as well as the health and well being of those living in the home.
-A well ventilated space helps reduce indoor odors, mold growth, harmful pollutants, headaches and even allergies.
+Good ventilation benefits house quality as well as the health and well-being of those living in the home.
+A well-ventilated space helps reduce indoor odors, mold growth, harmful pollutants, headaches and even allergies.
 But what are the best home ventilation systems to ensure this process?

-We break down the three types of ventilation and why relying on the previously thought of go-to’ isn’t enough anymore.
+We break down the three types of ventilation and why relying on the previously thought of go-to isn’t enough anymore.
 We also break down the three types of mechanical ventilation systems and why whole-home upgrades are best.
 Considering there are quite a few options on the market, make sure you’re informed about the best choice for your home before discussing with a contractor!
 Ventilation has a tremendous effect on indoor air quality which is why your home ventilation system matters.

-Why is Ventilation Important?
+Why Is Ventilation Important?

-At its most simplest, ventilation is purely the exchange of indoor and outdoor air.
+At its simplest, ventilation is purely the exchange of indoor and outdoor air.
 Exchanging fresh new air and stale old air is a seemingly easy process.
-But there are multiple ways to ventilate an indoor space and a couple different mechanical home ventilation systems to choose from that aid the process.
+But there are multiple ways to ventilate an indoor space and a couple of different mechanical home ventilation systems to choose from that aid the process.

-Ventilation is necessary because without the new-old air exchange, harmful indoor air pollutants are stuck circulating inside.
+Ventilation is necessary because, without the new-old air exchange, harmful indoor air pollutants are stuck circulating inside.
 And what’s stuck circulating inside, you and your family are stuck breathing.
-There are a multitude of factors that affect indoor air quality.
+There is a multitude of factors that affect indoor air quality.
 Things like excessive moisture, poor humidity regulation, pets in the home, gases from cooking and all sorts of factors worsen air quality.
 They’re also the factors that make ventilation even more critical.

 Ventilation is particularly important today as modern building standards and construction codes have resulted in more airtight homes and buildings.
 Air used to seep into homes through cracks in the home’s foundation and breaks around windows or doors.
 Without the help of natural ventilation and the inability to control or filter natural ventilation sources, the sole importance is on mechanical ventilation.